piersonmarks/retro-card-generator/README.md

 3. **Card Creation** - Combines the generated artwork with personal details into a complete Pokemon card
 4. **Storage** - Saves the final card to Vercel Blob storage and provides a download link

+## Notes
+We can't use the x402-next official middleware because it breaks the rules of middleware and causes the request to be consumed twice.

 ## License

 MIT